 Individuals who move someone against their will may be committing kidnapping in California.
-The state actually uses several specific laws to deal with kidnapping charges, including CA Penal Code Section 207: Kidnapping.
+The state uses several specific laws to deal with kidnapping charges, including CA Penal Code Section 207: Kidnapping.

 Defining California’s Laws on Kidnapping